alphagov/stylelint-config-gds/README.md

 These rules are expected to be mostly used for SCSS projects (as these are more common at GDS) however the CSS rules can be used alone.

-To add this to your project, install stylelint and this module:
+To add this to your project, install Stylelint and this module:

 ```bash
 npm install --save-dev stylelint stylelint-config-gds
 ```

-You then need to [configure](https://stylelint.io/user-guide/configure) stylelint.
+You then need to [configure](https://stylelint.io/user-guide/configure) Stylelint.

 To lint SCSS you can add the following property to your package.json: